alisher876/Weather-App/README.md

 3. Replace `'Your_API_Key'` with your actual API key.

 ## Known Issues & Improvements
-- **Incorrect Background Timing:** The app sometimes selects the wrong background image for a given time.
-Needs further debugging.
-- **UI Adjustments:** The "Next 8 Days Forecast" section should be aligned better.
-- **Search Box Sizing:** The search box takes more space than intended and should be resized.
+- The currentWeather section takes more space than expected.
-- **Font Visibility:** Night mode makes fonts less visible; add dynamic text color adjustment.
+- The Next 8 Days Forecast title is misaligned
+- UI responsiveness needs further optimization.

 ## Contributions
 Feel free to fork this repository and submit pull requests with improvements!

-## License
-This project is licensed under the MIT License.